 Even if you don’t explore the countryside around Braemar the castle trail is worth making the journey for as some of the biggest and best historic attractions in Scotland can be found along the route.

-From Dunnottar Castle to Crathes, Blair and Glamis castles, and Scone Palace to Elgin Cathedral, there’s a wealth of places to visit if you’re a history lover – with an added bonus that visiting them all is a first-class way of exploring this part of Scotland.
+From Dunnottar Castle to Crathes, Blair and Glamis castles, and Scone Palace to Elgin Cathedral, there’s a wealth of places to visit if you’re a history lover – with an added bonus that visiting them all is a great way to explore this part of Scotland.

-If all that castle-hunting is a bit much there’s one other reason to vit Braemar and that’s the Braemar Gathering which is held annually on the first Saturday of September.
+If all that castle-hunting is a bit much there’s one other reason to visit Braemar and that’s the Braemar Gathering which is held annually on the first Saturday of September.

 This world-famous event is the highlight of the Highland games calendar and features a collection of pipe bands, Highland dancers and athletes, food stalls, music and gift stalls, but it’s the traditional Highland games that are the star of the show.